 - closed culture.

-However from an evidence-based perspective, the research indicates that an inclusive education (mainstream schooling) is superior socially and academically for students with disabilities when schools are resourced and teachers are trained .
-Therefore, the current inability/disinterest of mainstream schools to educate students with disabilities remains the only good reason to enrol your child in a special school.
-However while parents continue to enrol their children in segregated settings, mainstream schools continue to provide substandard services.
-Given special schools also provide substandard services, (but are compelled to accept enrolments of students with disabilities having IQs under 70), the status quo must change.
+However, from an evidence-based perspective, the research indicates that an inclusive education (mainstream schooling) is superior socially and academically for students with disabilities when schools are resourced and teachers are trained .
+Therefore, the current inability/disinterest of mainstream schools to educate students with disabilities could be seen to be a good reason to enrol your child in a segregated school.
+However there is certainly little evidence that most segregated schools are interested in actually educating students with disabilities either, rather the evidence is that they are resigned to looking after them.

 Parents would benefit from reading about models of inclusive education in different countries, for example the SWiFT model.